SPARCstation 5: SPARCstation 4

-The SPARCstation 4 (code-named Perigee) was introduced in February 1995 to provide a lower price point than the SPARCstation 5 and replace the SPARCclassic.
+The SPARCstation 4 (code-named Perigee) was introduced on February 6, 1995, to provide a low price point (US$3,995) and to replace the SPARCclassic.
 Although offered with the same 70, 85, or 110 MHz microSPARC-II processor as the SPARCstation 5, it has only one SBus expansion slot instead of three, a single 1.05 GB hard drive, and maximum memory capacity of 160 MB instead of 256 MB (five DSIMM slots).
 Instead of the built-in audio of the SPARCstation 5, the SPARCstation 4 requires an optional module, installed in its own dedicated slot.
-The system includes a built-in 8-bit color pixel-accelerated graphics adapter (TCX) capable of 1152x900 (or 1280x1024 with an optional 1 MB VSIMM), and a new lower-cost 17" monitor was introduced as an option.
+The system includes a built-in 8-bit color pixel-accelerated graphics adapter (TCX) capable of 1152×900 (or 1280×1024 with an optional 1 MB VSIMM), and a new lower-cost, 17-inch monitor was introduced as an option.
 There is no AFX graphics port.
+It was the final entry in the SPARCstation family before it was replaced by the Ultra family of UltraSPARC-powered workstations in November 1995.

 The SPARCstation 4 has a standard AUI Ethernet connector, unlike the SPARCstation 5 which requires a special cable to mate with a non-standard connector.